alexanderkotsev/gp-ogc-api-features/tg.md

 For a description of the main differences between WFS 2.0 and OGC API - Features, see [this section in the Guide on OGC API - Features](https://github.com/opengeospatial/ogcapi-features/blob/master/guide/section_8_WFS_2_0_v_3_0.adoc).

 ## Scope
 This document proposes a technical approach for implementing the requirements set out in the [INSPIRE Implementing Rules for download services](http://data.europa.eu/eli/reg/2009/976/oj) based on the [OGC API-Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 The approach described here is not legally binding and shows one of several ways of implementing INSPIRE Download services.

 ## Conformance
 This specification defines the following requirements classes:

 1. INSPIRE-pre-defined-dataset-download-OAPIF (mandatory)
 2. INSPIRE-direct-access-download-OAPIF (?) (optional)
 3. INSPIRE-multilinguality (optional)
 4. INSPIRE-OAPIF-JSON (optional)
 5. INSPIRE-OAPIF-QoS (???) (mandatory)

 The target of all requirements classes are “Web APIs”.

-TODO Add sth about dependencies between the requirements classes.

-Conformance with this specification shall be assessed using all the relevant conformance test cases specified in Annex A (normative) of this specification.
+Conformance with this specification shall be assessed using all the relevant conformance test cases specified in [Annex A (normative)](#ats) of this specification.

 ## Normative references

 - [OGC API - Features - Part 1: Core] (http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)